Not for the Kiddies

 Toys For Tots

-By mid-November the New Yorker’s “On and Off the Avenue” column had lengthened to include ideas for Christmas shoppers.
+By mid-November The New Yorker’s “On and Off the Avenue” column had lengthened to include ideas for Christmas shoppers.
 The Nov.
 29 issue offered these ideas for children’s toys from Macy’s…

-XMAS IS COMING…Patsy Ann dolls in smart berets, and dollhouses in various styles (a 1930 Triang Tudor dollhouse at right) could be had at Macy’s Herald Square flagship store.
+XMAS IS COMING…Patsy Ann dolls in smart berets, and dollhouses in various styles (a 1930 Tudor dollhouse at right) could be had at Macy’s Herald Square flagship store.
 (Pinterest)

 GRRRR…First introduced in 1922, the revival of “Radio Rex” proved popular to the kiddies in 1930.
 It was the “high tech” toy of its day, the first to respond to voice commands.
 Rex the dog would spring out of his doghouse at the sound of the word “Rex,” thanks to a sound-sensitive electromagnet. (ctinventor.wordpress.com)